jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

                                                                            ipv4/mpls_vpn   5          0
    ```

 We have not added ipv6 prefix advertisesments yet, hence a zero value in the Advertised output above.
-Also, xrd05 and xrd06's peering sessions with Cilium inherited the vpnv4 address family configuration in the previous lab exercies when we applied the address family to the neighbor-group.
+Also, *`xrd05`* and *`xrd06`*'s peering sessions with Cilium inherited the vpnv4 address family configuration during Lab 3 so we don't need to update their configs.

 5. Apply the BGP ipv6 unicast (global table/default VRF) prefix advertisement CRD:
    ```